The legendary Astoria Stratocaster

 of the "package tour" along with headliners The Walker Brothers plus Cat Stevens, Englebert Humperdink and other acts.

-At the climax of his performance, Jimi famously set fire to his guitar (the only other time that Jimi was known to have set fire to a guitar was at Monterey the following summer).
-The remains of the Astoria Strat disappeared without trace until...
+At the climax of his performance, Jimi famously set fire to his guitar.
+The remains of that Fender Stratocaster Strat then disappeared without trace, until...

 In 2008, a burnt Stratocaster was offered up for auction and it sold for £280 000.
 The sellers claimed that it was the Astoria Strat